Shari R. Baum, Ph.D.

 James McGill Professor

-Vice Dean, Life Sciences, Faculty of Medicine
+Vice Dean, Research, Faculty of Medicine and Health Sciences

 BA French Linguistics, Cornell University

 MS Communication Science & Disorders, University of Vermont